types – Types information and adapters#

 Registering the

-in a context allows the adapters of that context to look up type information: for instance it allows to recognise automatically arrays of that type and load them from the database as a list of the base type.
+TypeInfoin a context allows the adapters of that context to look up type information: for instance it allows to recognise automatically arrays of that type and load them from the database as a list of the base type.

 In order to get information about dynamic PostgreSQL types, Psycopg offers a

-method can extract more complete
+few TypeInfo subclasses, whose fetch() method can extract more complete

-information about the type, such as CompositeInfo
+information about the type, such as CompositeInfo,

-objects are collected in TypesRegistry
+TypeInfo objects are collected in TypesRegistry instances, which help type

-exposes its type map on
+information lookup.
+Every AdaptersMap exposes its type map on

-its types
+its types attribute.

 - class psycopg.types.TypesRegistry(template: Optional[TypesRegistry] = None)#